-The Social Security Administration administers two programs for disabled individuals.
+The Social Security Administration (SSA) administers two programs for disabled individuals.
 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Both SSDI and SSI use the same medical standard to determine who is disabled.
 They differ on non-medical parts of the program.

 SSDI provides benefits to disabled individuals who have sufficient past work to be insured for disability.
 While working, FICA taxes are withheld from wages.
 Part of those taxes are a premium for disability insurance.
 Generally, a person must have worked five of the last ten years before becoming disabled to be insured (a different rule applies to those under 30).
 In some cases, disabled adult children and widows or widowers can receive disability benefits based on the work of a parent or their deceased spouse.